 b.
 Lap Length of Slabs

 The codal provision for calculating the lap length of slabs in reinforced concrete structures is given in CL.
 26.5.1 of IS 456:200.

-According to this code, the diameter of the reinforcement bars must be lesser than one-eighth of the total slab thickness.
+According to this code, the reinforcement bars’ diameter must be less than one-eighth of the total slab thickness.

 The lap length of slabs can be calculated using the following formula,